Analytics

 CAPI (Conversions API) is Meta and Google's server-side event ingestion endpoint — the browser-independent reinforcement to your pixel.
 Every pixel-side event should be twinned with a CAPI event so the ad platform's optimization model has dedup-friendly, identity-rich signal even when browser tracking is blocked.

 Match rate is the percentage of pixel-side events that successfully reconcile with their CAPI twin — same event_id, same user, same timestamp window.
-Hyros pioneered surfacing this metric prominently because it is the single best leading indicator of attribution quality.
+It is the single best leading indicator of attribution quality and the metric every serious DTC measurement stack now surfaces.

 - 90%+ match rate